| Song -

 jing).
 A strong internal system and a really song

+mind is needed for this.
 Being song is thus not just about

 relaxing every muscle and fibre in one's body.
 It's